-Subsequently, he founded a student organisation called 'Tamil Nadu Tamil Manavar Mandram'.
+Subsequently, he founded 'Tamil Nadu Tamil Manavar Mandram,' a student organisation.
 It was the first student wing of the Dravidian Movement.
-Karunanidhi got involved in social work along with other members of his organisation.
+Karunanidhi got engaged in social work along with other organisation members.
 He started a newspaper which grew into 'Murasoli', the DMK party's official newspaper today.

-Karunanidhi's foray into Tamil Nadu politics began with his participation in the Kallakudi agitation in 1953.
-The original name of this industrial town was Kallakudi and it was changed to Dalmiapuram to name it after a cement baron who had built a cement plant here.
-The DMK was protesting to change the name back to Kallakudi.
-During the protest, two people died and Karunanidhi was arrested.
+Karunanidhi's journey in Tamil Nadu politics started with his involvement in the Kallakudi agitation in 1953.
+The original name of this town was Kallakudi but it was later changed to Dalmiapuram in order to name it after a cement baron who had constructed a cement plant there.
+The DMK was eagerly protesting to switch the name back to the previous one.
+During the protest, Karunanidhi was arrested and two people died.

 When the DMK came to power in 1967, he became the minister for public works.
 After the death of C.N.
 Annadurai in 1969, Karunanidhi became the Chief Minister of Tamil Nadu.
-He has held various positions in the party and government during his long career in Tamil Nadu politics.
+He has held a number of positions in both government and party during his political career in Tamil Nadu.

-Karunanidhi suffered multiple electoral defeats against his main opponent M.G.
-Ramachandran's ADMK until the latter's death in 1987.
+Karunanidhi suffered many poll defeats against his main opponent M.G.
+Ramachandran's ADMK until the death of the latter in 1987.
 Karunanidhi became the Chief Minister of Tamil Nadu in 1996.
-After completing a full term, his party lost in the 2001 elections to J. Jayalalithaa's AIADMK.
+After completing a full term, his party suffered lost to J. Jayalalithaa's AIADMK in 2001 elections.

-He was back in power five years later after his coalition defeated J. Jayalalithaa in the 2006 elections.
-After another full term in office, Karunanidhi lost to Jayalalitha's AIADMK in the 2011 Assembly elections.
-He is currently representing Tiruvarur constituency in Tamil Nadu legislative assembly.
+He was, however, back in power 5 years later after his coalition party won from J. Jayalalithaa in the 2006 polls.
+After completing a full term in office, Karunanidhi suffered defeat from Jayalalitha's AIADMK in the Assembly elections of 2011.
+He also represented Tiruvarur constituency in Tamil Nadu legislative assembly.
 He has been elected to the Tamil Nadu Legislative Assembly 12 times and once to the erstwhile Tamil Nadu Legislative Council.